-Jeffrey Franklin Kent was born on March 7, 1968, in Bellflower, California, a suburb of Los Angeles, and grew up in Huntington Beach.
-His father, Alan, took Jeff and his two younger brothers, Eric and Adam, to Dodgers games, and Kent followed in the tire tracks of his father, a motorcycle cop, in motocross competitions across California.
-As Kent has recounted, Alan was a demanding parent who had no time for foolishness and small talk.
+What was first important to Jeffrey Franklin Kent growing up was not baseball, but motocross.
+Born March 7, 1968 in Bellflower, Calif., a suburb of Los Angeles, he grew up in Huntington Beach.
+Although his father, Alan, took Jeff and his two younger brothers, Eric and Adam, to Dodger games, “I never watched baseball on TV,” he said.
+“It’s slow and boring.
+I’m not a fan.
+Never was.”2 Kent followed in the tire tracks of his father, a motorcycle cop, in motocross competitions across California.
+As Kent has recounted, his father was a demanding parent who had no time for foolishness and small talk.

 “Being a perfectionist is an attribute,” said Alan Kent.
-“I don’t mind being labeled a perfectionist, and that’s what I taught Jeff – do the job right the first time around.”1
+“I don’t mind being labeled a perfectionist, and that’s what I taught Jeff – do the job right the first time around.”3